-The experienced car accident lawyers at The Tadchiev Law Firm, P.C., can provide prompt legal help after a hit-and-run accident in Queens, NY.
-We have helped individuals and families injured in car accidents throughout Queens pursue compensation for medical bills, lost income, and more.
+The experienced car accident lawyers at The Tadchiev Law Firm, P.C., can provide prompt legal help after a hit-and-run accident in Queens.
+We have helped individuals and families injured in car accidents pursue compensation for medical bills, lost income, and more.

-You are not alone if you have been victimized by a hit-and-run driver in New York City.
+You are not alone if you have been victimized by a hit and run driver in Queens.
 The Tadchiev Law Firm, P.C., will provide the personalized service and attention you deserve.
 Our mission is to work every day to pursue the full compensation our clients need.
-Contact us today for a free review of your case.
+Contact us today for a free review of your personal injury case.
 Help is just a phone call away.

 A hit-and-run accident occurs when a driver who gets into a motor vehicle accident that causes property damage or personal injury flees the scene instead of stopping as required by law.
 New York law makes it illegal for a driver to leave the scene of an accident before providing their name, address, driver’s license, and automotive insurance information to any injured party involved in the accident or to the police.

 Research by the AAA Foundation for Traffic Safety found that people who flee the scene of a car crash may be: